 God only knows why Canadian love Ketchup flavoured potato chips (crisps) but they do.
 Another favourite All Dressed which is exactly what it sounds like.
 Chips with a little BBQ flavour, salt and vinegar, ketchup, and that other Canadian favourite chip sour cream and onion.
 Sounds revolting but actually pretty tasty.

+A true Canadian classic and a pure Canadian traditional dish.
 Americans claim their Vermont maple syrup is the best but we Canadians know better Canadian maple syrup is the world’s best.

 We love it in cakes, cookies and candy, but best of all in early spring we head to the nearest sugar shack at Maple syrup time and pour fresh syrup onto packed snow and tuck into our maple taffy.